THE MYTH

 A letter from the founder

-My story spans three generations—an inheritance not of wealth, but of wonder.
-It begins with the quiet influence of a father whose passions become the compass for his sons.
-My grandfather was an artist, and my father is a fan of the fine arts and vintage dive watches.
-Arion is a tribute to this line of successive paternal inspirations.
-Harkening back to my father’s time in the Army, when the military bases had unparalleled prices and access to Rolexes, Omegas, and other watches, it has been his habit to gift watches for big occasions.
-Thus, when I graduated from college, my father initiated me into the world of haute horology, gifting me my first great watch.
-It was not a mere rite of passage, but a way of immortalizing a memory.
+Harkening back to my father’s time in the Army, when military bases offered unparalleled access to Rolexes, Omegas, and other watches, it has been his habit to gift timepieces for life's milestones.
+When I graduated from college, my father initiated me into the world of haute horology, gifting me my first great watch.
+It was not a mere rite of passage, but a way of immortalizing a memory in wearable art.

-Though I began as a fan of sport watches, as my father was, I gradually developed a deep appreciation for the elegance of vintage dress watches.
-These weren’t just instruments to tell time—they were works of art crafted to endure and delight.
-These watches rose above the endless debate of form versus function.
-They had both in abundance, and one could not reasonably say which preceded the other.
-The attention-to-detail, impassioned craftsmanship, and reflection of character - sometimes flamboyant, sometimes reserved - that these watches exhibit leave an indelible impression.
+As many of you know, a passion has a habit of giving way to an obsession.
+I spent countless hours researching different brands, their histories, their heritage, and the evolution of the wristwatch.
+Though I began as a fan of sport watches, I gradually developed a profound appreciation for the sublime elegance of vintage dress watches.
+These were not just instruments to tell time; they were intricate works of art crafted to endure and delight.
+They rose above the endless debate of form versus function, exhibiting both in abundance.
+The attention to detail, impassioned craftsmanship, and reflection of character left an indelible impression.
 They have stood the test of the very time they are meant to keep.

-Still, like many seasoned collectors, I grew all too familiar with the trials of vintage ownership—the fragility, the elusive parts, the fear of damage during servicing.
-I found myself longing for something that captured the soul of vintage design but wore the armor of modern engineering.
-To pass idle time, I had been began musing over subtle details from early-to-mid century vintage icons, drawing out designs of my own watches.
+Still, like many seasoned collectors, I grew all too familiar with the trials of vintage ownership—the fragility of the mechanics, the elusive parts, the constant fear of damage during servicing.
+I longed for something that captured the soulful artistry of vintage design but wore the armor of modern, uncompromising engineering.

+To pass idle time, I began musing over subtle details from early-to-mid-century vintage icons, sketching my own designs.
 And the more I sketched, the more compelled I felt.
 I asked myself the dangerous question: why not?
-What began as idle curiosity quickly became a focused endeavor.
+What began as idle curiosity quickly became a focused endeavor to solve this collector's conundrum.

 I had renderings drawn and began sending my vision into the void of manufacturer inboxes—expecting little more than silence.

-To be frank, I did not expect to receive any response, and that my dream would be passing as I sent emails into the abyss known as “Contact us”.
-Who was I, after all, to venture into a world long shaped by the legends?
+Who was I, after all, to venture into a world long shaped by legends?
 I had no apprenticeship, no lineage in horology beyond a collector’s affection and a craftsman’s admiration.
 Yet, to my astonishment, responses came.

 -Eric Tillman, Founder